-Some consumers dream of Black Friday all year long, relishing the predawn moment when they can run the door-buster gauntlet.
+Some consumers dream of Black Friday all year long, relishing the pre-dawn moment when they can hit the door-busters.

 But what products are likely to be discounted, making the early morning quest worthwhile?

-Shoppers should beware of lowball pricing, says Tod Marks, a senior editor at Consumer Reports.
-Find out "is it the latest or the greatest, or is it some sort of leftover from past seasons?" he says.
+Shoppers should beware of lowball pricing, says Tod Marks, senior projects editor at Consumer Reports.
+He suggests asking, "Is it the latest or the greatest, or is it some sort of leftover from past seasons?"

-Electronics bargains will include Blu-ray players with Netflix as cheap as $39, de Grandpre says.
-But he says Black Friday sales circulars will be filled with off-brand merchandise.
+Electronics bargains may include 47-inch HDTVs starting at $299 and 55-inch LCD HDTVs for $360, according to predictions from DealNews.
+But de Grandpre says Black Friday sales circulars will be filled with off-brand merchandise.
 "Black Friday is about cheap stuff at cheap prices," he says.

-While not the highest quality, these sets could be fine for a children's room, he says.
-"If you don't need something that's very high-end, it's the perfect time to buy," de Grandpre says.
+While not the highest quality, these sets could be fine for a children's room, de Grandpre suggests.
+"If you don't need something that's very high-end, it's the perfect time to buy," he says.